thecodingmachine/kickoff-docker-php/README.md

 * `.env.template` which contains variables with default values.
 * `docker-compose.yml.template` which contains the run configuration of the Apache and MySQL containers plus some of the variables defined in `.env.template`.
-* `docker-compose-nginx.yml.template` which contains the run configuration of the NGINX container plus some of the variables defined in `.env.template`.
+* `docker-compose-reverse-proxy.yml.template` which contains the run configuration of the reverse proxy container plus some of the variables defined in `.env.template`.

 As these files are templates, they are not used directly.
 That's why you have to:

 * run `cp .env.template .env` and update the variables' values in the `.env` file at your convenience.
-* run `make kickoff` which runs `make prepare`: this command creates the `docker-compose.yml` and `docker-compose-nginx.yml` files using the variables' values defined in the `.env` file.
+* run `make kickoff` which runs `make prepare`: this command creates the `docker-compose.yml` and `docker-compose-reverse-proxy.yml` files using the variables' values defined in the `.env` file.

 For security concern, these three files have been added in the `.gitignore` file as they contain sensible data like the MySQL database password and so on.